-Mindfulness-based therapies are therapeutic modalities that are informed by mindfulness practices.
+Mindfulness-based therapies are therapeutic modalities that are informed by its practices.
 These therapeutic approaches help clients learn to lead more satisfying and fulfilling lives in recovery and meet the challenges of everyday life.

 Mindfulness and Meditation

-The Vietnamese Buddhist monk who originally spread the idea of mindfulness in the West is named Thich Nhat Hanh.
+The Vietnamese Buddhist monk who originally spread the idea of this practice in the West is named Thich Nhat Hanh.
 He described mindfulness as follows:

 “Mindfulness allows you to establish a life in the present in order to touch the wonders of life that are available in that moment.”

-One of Thich Nhat Hanh’s students, Dr. Jon Kabat-Zinn, who integrated traditional mindfulness practices with secular research, pioneered mindfulness as a therapeutic technique.
-His definition of mindfulness may be more straightforward: “The awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally, to things as they are.”
+One of Thich Nhat Hanh’s students, Dr. Jon Kabat-Zinn, who integrated traditional mindfulness practices with secular research, pioneered it as a therapeutic technique.
+His definition of it may be more straightforward: “The awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally, to things as they are.”

 Mindfulness can be boiled down to the simple practice of paying attention to one’s thoughts and one’s life.
 It may sound simple, but it’s surprisingly difficult — and often very helpful to people with drug or alcohol use disorders.